paulomoreno/CMPUT404-assignment-websockets/README.md

    to endorse or promote products derived from this software without specific prior written permission.

-- Contributions from Paulo H O Moreno (2014)

-- generateRandomColor() function designed by Anatoliy from StackOverflow (http://stackoverflow.com/questions/1484506/random-color-generator-in-javascript)

-- All Cat Images are copyrighted and they are the properties of SXC.HU or its Image providers - with a non-exclusive, non-transferable license to use the Image on the terms and conditions explained ( http://www.sxc.hu/help/7_2 ) and on the Image preview page FREE OF CHARGE.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE